 With thousands of established Paris hotels available for you to choose, new hotels in Paris have to offer outstanding designs, appealing amenities, and top value at every price point in order to compete successfully for your reservations.

-And as you'll see from our picks of the 24 best new Paris hotels, they deliver.
+And as you'll see from my picks of the 20 best new Paris hotels and apart'hotels, they deliver.

 Look for exciting combos of contemporary decor mixed with elegant French style, public spaces with the feel of hip private clubs, chic rooftop terrace bars and excellent restaurants, and amenities ranging from indoor pools (still a rarity in Paris) to free bikes to use during your stay.

-Whether you want to splurge on a new 5-star luxury hotel where you can savor a flute of Champagne and Eiffel Tower views from your private terrace or save with budget-friendly boutique accommodations in a cool, less tourist-centric part of the city, you'll find lots of exciting choices among the newest hotels in Paris.
+Whether you want to splurge on a new 5-star luxury hotel where you can savor a flute of Champagne and Eiffel Tower views from your private terrace or save with budget-friendly boutique accommodations in a cool, less tourist-centric part of the city, you'll find lots of exciting choices among the newest hotels and serviced apartments in Paris.

 Enjoy!